AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 <InlineAlert variant="info" slots="text"/>

-You can also include a request header value of `x-include-metadata=true` to return response headers from all sources .
+You can also include a request header value of `x-include-metadata=true` to return response headers from all sources.

 If your source's cache-control headers contain conflicting values for the following directives, the mesh selects the lowest value: